rohde01/DIS-Project-2024/README.md

 This command will start the backend server and the frontend development server concurrently.

+PLEASE NOTE: The database for the project is a copy of Pingo Documents original database hosted on Simply.com.
+Unecesssary data for this project is deleted and personal information from teams and customers are censored.
+When the project is started, connection to simply.com will happen automatically

 ### Step 5: Open the application

 The backend server is now running on http://localhost:3001 and the application is accesible on http://localhost:5173 (please doublecheck terminal output as address may vary)

+### Step 6: Navigate the dashboard

+Use the sidebar to explore the different features.
+Should be self-explanatory.